Wholesome Family Fall Fun

 World’s Largest Corn Maze

 The tower is also about the only way you can fully take in and appreciate the expansive corn maze.
 At 33 acres, they claim it to be the world’s largest corn maze, or should that be mazes.
 The corn maze is actually 5 mazes combined, featuring a graphic design.
-Each year a new design is created and I can’t help but say that it truly is amazing.
+Each year, a new design is created, and I can’t help but say that it truly is amazing.
 The individual mazes vary in size and difficulty, and if that wasn’t enough, there are various “maze games” that are incorporated as well.
 If you are into corn mazes and games, this may be reason enough to make the trip.

 More than Pumpkins and Corn

-You can take a free wagon ride out to the pumpkin patch, or just to take a ride.
-The more traditional hayride is actually a group, scheduled event, so you may have to rely on the wagon ride to get your fix, however, it is a bit of a rough ride.
+You can take a free wagon ride out to the pumpkin patch, or just take a ride.
+The more traditional hayride is actually a group, scheduled event, so you may have to rely on the wagon ride to get your fix; however, it is a bit of a rough ride.
 You can also get a glimpse of the trees being grown for Christmas and perhaps find one to come back for in December.

-Every farm needs animals and you can certainly find some here…though perhaps a few different ones than Old MacDonald has.
-The little ones will enjoy watching the bunnies and chickens, perhaps petting some goats, watching pigs race (they don’t start until noon though), but then it gets taken up a notch at the newly added exotic animal petting zoo (additional fee).
+Every farm needs animals, and you can certainly find some here…though perhaps a few different ones than Old MacDonald has.
+The little ones will enjoy watching the bunnies and chickens, perhaps petting some goats, watching pigs race (they don’t start until noon, though), but then it gets taken up a notch at the newly added exotic animal petting zoo (additional fee).

 If you prefer the less exotic animals, they’ve also introduced a carousel for 2014.
 While we thought we saw it operating when we pulled in, unfortunately, it wasn’t running while we were there.

 If you’ve ever wanted to roll around in a giant inflatable ball, then perhaps Zorbing is for you.
-This will however also set you back a good $20 a ride, $30 for two riders.
+This will, however, also set you back a good $20 a ride, $30 for two riders.
 Or if you’ve ever desired to shoot corn cobs out of a canon, now’s your chance, and fortunately, that comes at no charge.